8 Thanksgiving Traditions to Pick Up This Year

 Personalize the Table

-One of the perks of having a smaller Thanksgiving celebration is that it’s easier to go all-out on table decorations when you have fewer places to set.
-Make personalized place settings, or buy a small set of matching place card holders.
+Going all-out on table decorations will make each guest feel welcome and special.
+For a large group, make your personalized place settings, or buy a set of matching place card holders for a smaller group if you have the budget for it.
 We’ve rounded up 6 of our favorite Thanksgiving table decorations to help make your small celebration feel even more special, including this grateful place setting card ($4, Etsy).

 Watch the Macy’s Parade